 Next up its Hardknott Pass, often described as one of the most difficult roads in Britain.
 You’ll drive past the extraordinary remains of Hardknott Roman Fort, 1,000 feet up on the fells.
 Hardknott Fort, known as Mediobogdum by the Romans, was built by the Roman Empire under Hadrian’s rule and forms the Roman road between Ravenglass and Ambleside.
 On a clear day views from the pass expanse over the Irish Sea and as far as The Isle of Man which is just over 74 miles away.

-Descending the pass you’ll head into the Eskdale Valley and stop at a traditional country inn where you can purchase lunch if required.
+Descending the pass, you’ll head into the Eskdale Valley and stop at a traditional country inn where you can purchase lunch if required.
+Then a ride on the 'la'al ratty' at the Ravenglass and Eskdale Railway, here you'll enjoy a picturesque journey admiring the coastal views.
 In the afternoon you will drive onward to “Britain’s Favourite View” at Wastwater, England’s deepest and most dramatic lake.
 Located in the Wasdale Valley, Wastwater is the deepest of all lakes at 260 feet deep and just 3 miles long.
-Perhaps one of the most stunning, dramatic and awe-inspiring lakes in the National Park, Wastwater is framed by England’s highest mountain, Scafell Pike along with Red Pike, Kirk Fell and Great Gable.
+Perhaps one of the most stunning, dramatic, and awe-inspiring lakes in the National Park, Wastwater is framed by England’s highest mountain, Scafell Pike along with Red Pike, Kirk Fell and Great Gable.

 This classic Lake District tour will end with a scenic journey, making your way back, afterwards you will be dropped back to your starting location with a camera full of fantastic memories and scenery.